-There are a number of reasons that laboratory studies are generally not applicable to reallife situations:
+There are a number of reasons that laboratory studies are generally not applicable to real life situations:

 - The subjects (students) had low levels of motivation to be believed (in the case of innocent subjects) or to avoid detection (in the case of guilty subjects) - The interviews of the subjects were not conducted by investigators trained in interviewing criminal suspects - The studies did not employ the type of structured interview process that is commonly utilized by investigators in the field - In most studies there was no attempt to establish behavioral baselines for each subject so as to identify unique behaviors within a particular individual - The research was based on the faulty premise that there are specific behavior symptoms that are unique to truth or deception - There was little consideration given to evaluating behaviors in context.
-For example, identifying whether specific nonverbal behaviors are appropriate given the verbal content of the suspect's response, identifying the consistency of a suspect's statements across time and with known evidence, and so on.
+For example, identifying whether specific nonverbal behaviors are appropriate given the verbal content of the suspect's response, identifying the consistency of a suspect's statements across time and with known evidence, and so on

-In fact, some researchers have recognized that the deficiencies in these studies and have advocated a change in the research model to more effectively incorporate interviewing techniques utilized by experienced investigators in the field:
+In fact, some researchers have recognized the deficiencies in these studies and have advocated a change in the research model to more effectively incorporate interviewing techniques utilized by experienced investigators in the field:

 "A turning point in our thinking about lie detection came in 2003.
-In that year, Bella DePaulo and her colleagues published a meta-analysis of deception research that demonstrated that nonverbal and verbal cues to deception are typically faint and unreliable.
+In that year, Bella DePaulo and her colleagues published a metaanalysis of deception research that demonstrated that nonverbal and verbal cues to deception are typically faint and unreliable.
 It made us realise that a new direction in deception research was required aimed at eliciting and enhancing cues to deceit.
-We will argue that interviewers play a vital role in achieving this" (Aldert Vrij and Par Anders Granhag "Eliciting cues to deception and truth: What matters are the questions asked" Journal of Applied Research in Memory and Cognition (2012))
+We will argue that interviewers play a vital role in achieving this"23